kuangxu/rinse-me-gently/README.md

-# OIT 245: AI & Python Workshop
+# Rinse Me, Gently: An Introductory AI & Python Workshop

-This repository contains materials for the OIT 245 AI Lecture series, focusing on modern AI workflows and Python development.
+This repository contains materials for the Stanford GSB OIT 245 AI Lecture module, focusing on modern AI workflows and Python development.
 The workshop is structured in two parts.

 ## Repository Structure